pages-themes/slate/_posts/2018-09-27-test-project-one.md

 ---
-title: Test Project One
+title: Test Project, Two Categories
+category:
-category: welding
+- welding
+- painting

 ---
 ![](/uploads/cruisers1.png)

-#### **Test Project One**
+#### **Test Project, Two Categories**

-This is a really cool project in which we welded some things together.
-It was awesome.
-We're really good at it.
+This is a really cool project!
+This project post is testing how the website will handle a post with two different project categories.